German tank problem: Suppositions

 The adversary is presumed to have manufactured a series of tanks marked with consecutive whole numbers, beginning with serial number 1.
 Additionally, regardless of a tank's date of manufacture, history of service, or the serial number it bears, the distribution over serial numbers becoming revealed to analysis is uniform, up to the point in time when the analysis is conducted.

 Example

 Assuming tanks are assigned sequential serial numbers starting with 1, suppose that four tanks are captured and that they have the serial numbers: 19, 40, 42 and 60.

-The frequentist approach predicts the total number of tanks produced will be:
+A frequentist approach (using the minimum-variance unbiased estimator) predicts the total number of tanks produced will be:

-The Bayesian approach predicts that the median number of tanks produced will be very similar to the frequentist prediction:
+A Bayesian approach (using a uniform prior over the integers in $[4,\Omega]$ for any suitably large $\Omega$) predicts that the median number of tanks produced will be very similar to the frequentist prediction:

 whereas the Bayesian mean predicts that the number of tanks produced would be:

 Let N equal the total number of tanks predicted to have been produced, m equal the highest serial number observed and k equal the number of tanks captured.

 The frequentist prediction is calculated as:

 The Bayesian median is calculated as:

 The Bayesian mean is calculated as:

-Both Bayesian computations are based on the following probability mass function:
+These Bayesian quantities are derived from the Bayesian posterior distribution: